Chaitalykundu/Web-Development/03-JavaScript/01-Basic/01-Introduction/01-theory.md

 `ECMAScript` (/ˈɛkməskrɪpt/; ES) is a specification or standard that tells how scripting language should be.

-The **ECMAScript** specification is a blueprint for creating a scripting language.
-**JavaScript** is an implementation of that blueprint.
+The **ECMAScript** specification is a blueprint for creating a scripting language. **JavaScript** is an implementation of that blueprint.

 It was created to ensure that different documents on javascript are talking about the same language.

 &nbsp;

+&nbsp;

+## Why ECMAScript Matters

+- Ensures **compatibility** and **consistency** across JavaScript engines (V8, SpiderMonkey, Chakra, etc.).

+- Provides modern features that improve code readability, performance, and maintainability.

+- Helps developers understand how JavaScript evolves over time.

+&nbsp;

+&nbsp;

 # JavaScript

-JavaScript is a lightweight, interpreted, event-based, client-side, object-oriented programming language.
+JavaScript is a **high-level, lightweight, interpreted, event-based, client-side, object-oriented dynamic programming language**.

 JavaScript is used to create client-side dynamic pages.